Connie Bernardy

-Connie Bernardy (born February 26, 1963) is a Minnesota politician and member of the Minnesota House of Representatives.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she represents District 41A in the north-central Twin Cities metropolitan area.
+Connie Bernardy (born February 26, 1963) is a Minnesota politician and former member of the Minnesota House of Representatives.
+A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she represented District 41A in the north-central Twin Cities metropolitan area.

 Education

 Bernardy graduated from Spring Lake Park High School.
 She attended Anoka-Ramsey Community College.
 She later attended the University of Minnesota, graduating with a B.A. in communication studies, and also the University of St. Thomas, graduating with an M.B.A. certification in government acquisitions and contract management.

 Minnesota House of Representatives

 Bernardy was first elected to the Minnesota House of Representatives in 2000.
-She served until she resigned on September 4, 2006 in order to work for Education Minnesota as a government-relations specialist.
-She was elected to the House again in 2012.
+She served until she resigned on September 4, 2006 in order to work for Education Minnesota as a lobbyist.
+She was elected to the House again in 2012, serving until 2022.

 Personal life

 Bernardy is married to her husband, Dan.
 They have three children and reside in New Brighton, Minnesota.